 Remember we talked about those pesky hormones and the dominance they can have over our nutrition choices.
 We all know what we should be eating, but we may choose more of what our cravings desire to eat.
 There are simple strategies that you can put into place to balance the cravings and make better choices without feeling deprived.
 Better nutrition choices will assist in feeling more in control and less squishy.
 Control leads to confidence.

 STRATEGY #3 — FITNESS, NUTRITION & MINDSET

-BRAND NEW FOR MAY 2020!
-AMC’s Mama’s Quarantine Reboot will help you stay on track to eat healthier, move your body, and develop the winning mindset with the support of your own coach (Coach Casandra!) and a group of like-minded mamas.
+BRAND NEW FOR JANUARY 2021!
+Mama’s Quarantine Reboot — is a 31-day online course that will give you simple daily steps to reboot your healthy habits … without dieting or a gym membership.
+You’ll benefit from the support of your own coach (Coach Casandra!) and a fabulous group of like-minded mamas!

 You can do this mama!
 Trust in yourself.
 Be kind to yourself.
 Extend even more patience and take control by making a plan for your fitness and nutrition.
 AMC can help guide you through your self-care journey:

 Grab your spot in the next Postnatal Recovery Class